Anesthesia Errors And Health Care Liability In Tennessee

 Our Knoxville, Tennessee Firm Can Help Protect Your Rights in Anesthesia Error Cases

 There is no time to waste if you believe you or a loved one was harmed by an anesthesia error.
 The Tennessee Statute of Limitations in Health Care Liability cases is only one year from the injury, and our team will help you gather evidence and meet critical deadlines.
-Contact a Knoxville anesthesia error lawyer at Brezina Law, PLLC, at 865-500-3121 for a consultation.
+Contact a Knoxville anesthesia error lawyer at Atkins Brezina, PLLC, at 865-500-3121 for a consultation.